 So what are you waiting for?
 Take control of your health today by trying out this easy five day vegan meal plan.

 I’m sure you’ve all heard the old adage: “Having a goal without a plan is just a wish.”
 By having a plan ahead of time, you’re more likely to follow through and have success.

 So what exactly is a vegan meal plan?
 It is just the way it sounds: it is a tool that I have created to help you get plant based meals on the table without having to wonder, “what should I eat today?”
 It is here to help you get the results you desire from a vegan diet.

 It has been said that it takes anywhere from 18 to 254 days to create a habit.
 If plant based eating is something you want to perpetuate, you need to give yourself the resources to create that habit.
 HINT: this is one of those resources!

-Once you get through the first month or so of eating vegan, I’d bet you’ll fall into rhythm quite naturally.
+Once you get through the first month or so of eating vegan, I’d bet you’ll fall into a rhythm quite naturally.
 But until you get the hang of it, I’m here for you.
-Once you complete this easy five day vegan meal plan, I have another lined up for you to fill in the gaps.
+Once you complete this easy five-day vegan meal plan, I have another lined up for you to fill in the gaps.

 And of course, my entire blog is dedicated to healthy, tasty and easy vegan eating, so please feel free to peruse all of my recipes to find new and exciting foods that are totally accessible to a normal home cook.

 How to make your own meal plan

 As stated above, you’re not always going to need the training wheels of a premade meal plan.
 Once you get into the swing of plant based cooking, you’ll start to be able to plan your own meals in a healthy and nutritious way.